PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/README.md

 __4. Analyse your data and visualize your findings__

-You are expected to apply concepts learned in the workshops and generate appropriate visualisations, which support your arguments towards answering the research question, in Power BI.
+You are expected to apply concepts learned in the workshops and [generate appropriate visualisations](https://adsai.buas.nl/Study%20Content/Business%20Intelligence/images/chart_suggestion.jpg), which support your arguments towards answering the research question, in Power BI.
+Furthermore, you are expected to calculate and interpret at least 1 measure of association such as a correlation coefficient and it's effect size related to your research question.

 __5. Provide a solution to your research question with supporting arguments (based on your analysis)__